nevech/generator-genlys/app/templates/_README.md

 **Use configs**

-Сonfiguration file in the folder `app/config.json`.
+Сonfiguration files in the folder `configs`.

-* Run `gulp serve --production` to run development server with config production.
+* Run `gulp serve --env=production` to run development server with config production.
-* Run `gulp build --production` to build project with config production.
+* Run `gulp build --env=production` to build project with config production.

 Default is `development` config.